hello-robot/stretch_tutorials/stretch_tool_share/gripper_removal.md

   </tr>
 </table>

-The attachment features are spaced at 9mm.
+The attachment features are spaced at 9 mm.

-The weight of the Stretch Compliant Gripper is 240g.
+The weight of the Stretch Compliant Gripper is 240 g.

 ## Gripper Removal